When it comes to mortgages, you’ve got options.

 Another plus in the 30-year2 home loan column is you may have more cash to use on your other financial goals.
 You might be fine with longer loan terms if it means you can pay off your credit cards and car payment faster or put more money in savings.
 Then, if you want you can devote more of your funds to larger mortgage payments.

 “Taking out a 30-year2 mortgage doesn’t mean you can’t pay off your home in 15 years.
-Your payment is a minimum payment and, in many cases, there are no prepayment penalties.
+Your payment is a minimum payment, and, in many cases, there are no prepayment penalties.
 This puts the term entirely in your control.
-Advantage: 1) If you have a financial hardship in the future you can revert to your minimum payment.
-2) The “required” payment is lower on paper and will allow you to better qualify for additional financing in the future.
-Disadvantage: 1) The interest is higher”
+Advantages: 1.
+If you have a financial hardship in the future you can revert to your minimum payment.
+2. The ‘required’ payment is lower on paper and will allow you to better qualify for additional financing in the future.
+Disadvantage: 1.
+The interest rate is higher.”

 Consider the above pros and cons when deciding which mortgage terms to accept.
 Gather info from your mortgage lender as well as your friends and family who currently have mortgages.
 Want more info?
 Let us help!